What is Captive Insurance?

 - Company-specific risks.

-Terraclaim as a tool for Captive Insurance Claim Management
+Is Terraclaim a tool for Claim Management

 Even if it is your own risk you are attending via a captive, having claims processed and organized is a must.
 Terraclaim’s management module allows for a smart and easy processing of claims by giving the user the power of automations, smart reminders, and all the information about claim in an easy to read and access dashboard.
 Terraclaim also features a powerful report generator, that allows you to watch the history of your claims, most common claims submitted, and overall costs.
 See Terraclaim in action by requesting a demo here.
 Let wasted time be a thing of the past.